siliconlabs-southemea/OpenThreadDocumentation/Applications/OpenThread_multi_instances example/building_the_example.md

 In this section we will configure a MatterLightOverThread project to support OpenThread Multi-Instance functionality.
 - The first Thread instance will be dedicated to the Matter application
-- The second Thread instance will be used for proprietary application
+- The second Thread instance will be used for COAP proprietary application

-Hardware used in this example is [BRD4186C](https://www.silabs.com/development-tools/wireless/xg24-rb4186c-efr32xg24-wireless-gecko-radio-board?tab=overview)(EFR32MG24 developper kit)
+Hardware used in this example is [BRD4186C] (https://www.silabs.com/development-tools/wireless/xg24-rb4186c-efr32xg24-wireless-gecko-radio-board?tab=overview)(EFR32MG24 developper kit)

 ![1736247193853](image/4186C.PNG)